opencredo/terrahelp/README.md

 The following command can be used to return the project back to a pre build state.

     make clean

+### Dependency management

+The following targets have been created to allow dependencies to be managed through Go modules.
+As mentioned before Terrahelp builds using the vendor directory.

+* `make dependencies`
+  * Downloads the dependecies to the Go modules cache.
+* `make tidy-dependencies`
+  * Adds missing and removes unused modules.
+* `make vendor-dependencies`
+  * Copies the dependencies into the local vendor directory.
+* `make clean-dependencies`
+  * Removes the local vendor directory.

+**NOTE:**  The Makefile defines a variable called `BUILDARGS` and this is currently set with `-mod=vendor`.
+This instructs various go commands to use the vendor directory.
+This can be overridden to build to project using standard go module flows.

+    BUILDARGS='' make build

 [Travis-Image]: https://travis-ci.org/opencredo/terrahelp.svg?branch=master
 [Travis-Url]: https://travis-ci.org/opencredo/terrahelp